-MIT withholding is a tax at source and for the 2009 income year the rate of MIT withholding tax is 22.5%.
-This will reduce to 15% for 2010 and 7.5% for 2011 onwards.
+MIT withholding is a tax at source and for the 2010 income year the rate of MIT withholding tax is 15%.
+This will reduce to 7.5% for 2011 onwards.
 The amount of the payment subject to MIT withholding is treated as non-assessable non-exempt income for Australian income tax purposes.
 MIT withholding tax takes precedence to Tax File Number (TFN) withholding tax.